mokasha2020/mokasha2020.github.io/_pages/about.md

 I am also skilled in Project Management and Engineering Management.

 I'm currently looking for a Software role with focus on AI/Machine Learning/Data Analysis.
-I have skills in SQL, Tableau, and Python.
+I have skills analyzing and cleaning data using SQL, R scripting, along with creating data visualizations in Tableau.

-I'm transitioning careers to become a Software Engineer.
-I have experience with analyzing and cleaning data using SQL, R scripting, along with creating data visualizations in Tableau.
+I am also working on Machine Learning projects utilizing Tensorflow and Python.

 I have recently completed Machine Learning Specialization from DeepLearning.AI / Stanford University and Google Data Analytics Certification. ​